zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 # Window Functions {#concept_nyb_ftl_vdb .concept}

-In MaxCompute  SQL, window function can be used to analyze and process work flexibly.
-Window function can only appear in ‘select’ clause.
-You are not allowed to use nested window function and aggregate function in window function.
-It cannot be used with the same level aggregation function together.
+In MaxCompute SQL, window functions help in analyzing and processing the workflow flexibly.
+Window function can only appear in the ‘select’ clause.
+However using both the nested window function and aggregate function in window function is not allowed.
+Also, it cannot be used at the same level as that of the aggregation function together.

-**Currently, in a MaxCompute SQL statement, you can use up to five window functions.**
+**Currently, in a MaxCompute SQL statement, you can use five window functions.**

-Window Function Syntax:
+Window function syntax:

 ```
 window_func() over (partition by [col1,col2…]
 [order by [col1[asc|desc], col2[asc|desc]…]] windowing_clause)
 ```

--   partition  by is used to specify open window columns.
+-   partition  by specifies open window columns.
 The rows of which partitioned columns have the same values are considered in the same window.
-Currently, a window can contain at most 100,000,000 rows data \( exceeding 5,000,000 rows are not advised though\) ; otherwise, an error is reported at runtime.
+Currently, a window can contain at most 100,000,000 rows data.
+We recommend that the rows must not exceed 5,000,000, otherwise, an error is reported at runtime.
--   The clause order by is used to specify how the data is ordered in a window.
+-   The clause order by specifies how the data is ordered in a window.
--   In windowing\_clause part, you can use rows to specify window open way.
-Two ways are as follows:
+-   In windowing\_clause part, use rows to specify window open way.
+The two methods are as follows:
     -   Rows between x preceding|following and y  preceding|following, which indicates the window range is from rows x preceding /following to rows y preceding/following.
-    -   Rows x preceding|following: the window range is from rows x preceding /following to present row.
+    -   Rows x preceding|following: the window range is from rows x preceding /following to the present row.
     -   ‘x’, ‘y’ must be an integer constant that is greater than or equal to 0 and corresponding value range is 0~10000.
 If the value is 0, it indicates the present row.
-You can use rows method to specify window range on condition that you have specified ‘order by’ clause.
+Use the rows method to specify window range on condition that you have specified ‘order by’ clause for.

 **Note:** Not all window functions can be specified window open way using rows.
 The window functions support this usage include AVG, count, Max, min, StdDev, sum.